Crohn’s disease is a type of inflammatory bowel disease (IBD). It affects the digestive tract and causes diarrhea, abdominal pain, and weight loss.

 - sudden, unexplained weight loss

-This type affects the ileum, the narrowest and final section of the small intestine.
+Ileitis affects the ileum, which is the narrowest and final section of the small intestine.

 Its symptoms resemble those of ileocolitis, but complications can arise.
 These include fistulas or abscesses in the lower right part of the abdomen.